 The Japanese are known for their love to travel, and there is one up-and-coming market segment to watch: young Japanese women outtravel their male cohorts by far.
 Here is the latest market research on female Japanese travelers.

-Japanese women got money to spend on travel
+Japanese women have got money to spend on travel

 Fresh 2019 stats from the Japan Travel Bureau’s Tourism Research & Consulting group show that overall outbound travel hit an all-time high of 18.95 million in 2018.
 Spurring that jump are increases in employment and wages, along with the continuing rise of low-cost carriers, cheap package trips, online travel agents, and social media.
 And Japanese tourists spend: In 2017, for example, JTB says the average overseas expenditure per trip was 245,000 yen.